pokepay/pokepay-partner-node-sdk/README.md

-# Pokepay Partner SDK for TypeScript / JavaScript (NodeJS/Deno)
+# Pokepay Partner SDK for TypeScript / JavaScript (NodeJS)

 **currently working in progress (ping echo only works)**